 — Jazz Quarterly

-Galan’s first album as a leader, All About Love (2016) features ten original compositions exploring the various aspects of love, from enchantment to heartbreak.
+Galán has recently released two singles, Make You Mine (September 2020), featuring the beautiful melodic sounds of sax virtuoso, Justo Almario, produced by Allan Phillips, and her most recent release, Nat King Cole’s version of The Christmas Song (November 2020).
+The latter was produced by Billboard charting producer and artist, Greg Manning.
+Though these two had worked together before, this was the first time Galán worked with Manning as producer This updated rendition of the Christmas classic brings listeners the wonderful sounds of an impressive lineup that includes, Adam Hawley, Eric Valentine, and Hussain Jiffry.
+Galán’s first album as a leader, All About Love (2016) features ten original compositions exploring the various aspects of love, from enchantment to heartbreak.
 Lyrics on two tracks are sung in Spanish.
 Produced by Emmy-winning Latin/world music producer Allan Phillips, the CD enjoyed frequent spins on West Coast radio and was scheduled for East Coast and European distribution in 2017.
 Reacting to the new CD, David Barron of KSDS said, “Love it!
 Will be playing it often,” while Jay Michaels of Magic 92.5 lauded her “beautiful angelic voice.”
 Ron Hamilton of WRJR calls her music “a marriage of jazz and pop, but so much more.”
-Galan has also recorded on Vassilis Sotiriou’s album, Live Your Life (2017), Gregg Manning’s Dance with You (2014) , Jon Ciccareli’s The Journey (2008) , and Steven Ybarra’s Love, Love, Love (2007) and many more.
+Galán has also has collaborated as co-writer and was the featured vocalist on two compositions, Hispánica and Sweetnight, on Christian de Mesones’ They Call Me Big NY (2020) and Vassilis Sotiriou’s album, Live Your Life (2017) on This is Love.
+She also sang on Gregg Manning’s Dance with You (2014) , Jon Ciccareli’s The Journey (2008) , and Steven Ybarra’s Love, Love, Love (2007) and many more.

-In 1987 Galan settled in San Diego, where she joined the Carlsbad-based variety band OSM and expanded her repertoire to include gospel and contemporary Christian music, working with such artists as guitarist Steven Ybarra and Jon Ciccarelli .
+In 1987 Galán settled in San Diego, where she joined the Carlsbad-based variety band OSM and expanded her repertoire to include gospel and contemporary Christian music, working with such artists as guitarist Steven Ybarra (aka Steven Cade) and Jon Ciccarelli .
 In 2008 she struck out on her own, performing as a soloist and with her band Silk.
-She has since performed with smooth jazz keyboardists Greg Manning and Burt Brion, bassist Darryl Williams, multi-instrumentalists Allan Phillips and Kamau Kenyatta and Greek guitarist Vassillis Sotiriou..
+She has since performed with smooth jazz keyboardists Greg Manning and Burt Brion, bassist Darryl Williams, multi-instrumentalists Allan Phillips and Kamau Kenyatta and Greek guitarist Vassillis Sotiriou.

 With a style that evokes memories of Barbra Streisand and Sade, enriched with a subtle Latin flavor, Debora Galan’s fresh, clear voice and smooth tones soothe the soul, whether she’s serenading with a quiet love song or belting out a hot salsa number.
 Equally comfortable performing in a small, intimate lounge or before a packed auditorium or festival, her on-stage presence amazes and enthralls.